okcashpro/ok-bitcointalk-ann/README.md

 # ok-bitcointalk-ann
-OKCash ANN at BitcoinTalk Community Forums
+OKCash ANN at BitcoinTalk

+OK ANN for the different community forums